{{ summaryHeading }}

 Status Boundary Meaning

-Over daily target Total counted today > daily limit The estimate is above the chosen daily comparison target.
+Over daily target Total counted today > daily limit The counted amount is above the selected comparison target.

-Within daily target Limit used < 90% The counted day stays comfortably below the selected target.
+Within daily target Limit used < 90% The counted day remains below the selected target with more than a 10% buffer.

 Limitations:

-• Use the daily target recommended by your pregnancy care team when it differs from the general comparison target.
+• Use the lower or more specific target from your pregnancy care team when it differs from the general 200 mg/day comparison.

-• Symptoms such as palpitations, high blood pressure, insomnia, anxiety, jitters, nausea, or headache should be discussed with a health care professional.
+• Symptoms such as palpitations, high blood pressure, insomnia, anxiety, jitters, nausea, light-headedness, frequent urination, or headache should be discussed with a health care professional.

 Worked Examples:

-A brewed coffee preset at 95 mg, one serving counted today, and 60 mg in Other caffeine today gives Total counted today of 155 mg.
-With the 200 mg pregnancy guidance target, Remaining allowance is 45 mg and Limit status stays within the daily target.
+A morning brewed coffee preset at 95 mg, Servings counted today set to 1, and 60 mg in Other caffeine today gives Total counted today of 155 mg.
+With the 200 mg pregnancy guidance target, Remaining allowance is 45 mg and Limit status is Within daily target.

-A large energy drink preset at 160 mg plus the same 60 mg earlier in the day gives Total counted today of 220 mg.
-The Allowance Ledger shows 20 mg over a 200 mg target, while Caution Notes points back to full label review for energy-drink ingredients.
+A large energy drink preset at 160 mg plus 60 mg from earlier tea or soda gives Total counted today of 220 mg.
+The Allowance Ledger shows 20 mg over a 200 mg/day target, and Caution Notes flags energy drink ingredients for label review and care-team discussion.

-A troubleshooting case appears when Custom daily limit is blank or zero.
+A troubleshooting case appears when Daily limit profile is set to custom but Custom daily limit is blank or zero.
 The summary switches to Check entries until a positive custom limit is entered.
-A stricter 150 mg custom limit would make the first example 5 mg over rather than 45 mg under.
+If a clinician gave a 150 mg target, the first example would show 5 mg over rather than 45 mg left.

 FAQ: